My wife and I are breaking up. She wants to keep our dog. So do I. Who gets to keep her?

 Port Hardy, BC

 It’s understandable that you and your wife both want to keep Coco, a valued member of your family.
-In fact, you can jointly own your pet or share possession of her if you choose to.
+In fact, you can jointly own your pet or share possession of her if you agree together to do so.
 Depending on what you and your wife decide, you can make a written agreement that you:

 jointly own Coco,